ersJava/LIRI/README.md

 ## Features

-LIRI will perform an assortment of functions on the command line in the terminal
+LIRI will perform an assortment of functions on the command line in the terminal.
+The multiple functions are performed from the case switch statements.

-### To get started:
+### To get started
 Type in `node liri` in the command line.
 A set an instructions will pop up to show you the different functions of LIRI.

 ![intro screenshot](/images/Intro.png)

-* To search you will need to type in the command line, node liri "selected command", followed by search term in quotations marks.

-The multiple functions are performed from the case switch statements.
+### Search for concerts
+Type in `node liri concert-this` + " your artist choice" in the command line.

-* Here is an example of the **concertThis()** function in action: _node liri concert-this "Rolling Stones"_
+Below is an example of `concert-this` function in action searching the Rolling Stones.

 ![concert this example](/images/concert_this_example1.png)

 The return results will give you the Line-Up, venue, city and date of the show provided by moments.js

+### Search for a song
+Type in `node liri concert-this` + " your artist choice" in the command line.

 * Here is an example of the **spotifyThis()** function in action: _node liri spotify-this "Never Gonna Give You Up"_